IceCreamYou/Facebook-style-Statuses/README.txt

 update form.
 This does not include an access check, so use it with user_access().

-(C) facebook_status_get_ur_status($ur_rtid, $number)
+(C) facebook_status_get_ur_status($ur_rtid, $number, $grouping)
     Returns the latest status updates from users with whom the current user has a relationship.
-Only one status update is returned per user.
-If ur_rtid is not passed, this function uses the default relationship specified on the Facebook Status settings page. $number controls the number of statuses returned; if it is not passed, it defaults to the setting on the Facebook Status settings page.
+If $grouping is TRUE, only one status update is returned per user; if FALSE, all statuses are returned for the relevant users.
+If $ur_rtid is not passed, this function uses the default relationship specified on the Facebook Status settings page. $number controls the number of statuses returned; if it is not passed, it defaults to the setting on the Facebook Status settings page.

+(D) facebook_status_list_render($fbs_list)
+    Returns themed HTML for a list of status updates.  $fbs_list is an array in the form returned by facebook_status_get_status().

 ==================